UW-Macrostrat/gplates-reconstruct/README.md

 + **age** - the target reconstruction time in millions of years before present.
 Can be any integer between 0 and 550.

 #### Output
 Returns a list of GeoJSON FeatureCollections, one for each input point.
 Each will contain one Feature.
 This Feature will have a property `plate_id` indicating which plate the point was assigned to.
-If you specify labels on the points, these labels will be included in each Feature under the property `selector`.
+For every point for which a label was specified, the resulting feature will have a property `label` whose value is the specified label.

 ### via POST request